 You can tell when someone is bitter, they are angry and lash out at anyone.
 If Naomi had been bitter or resentful she would have grasped at the chance to use both of her daughters-in-law for her own ends having lost all.
 But she did the opposite.
-She was willing to sacrifice any chance of posterity, which was vital then, by thinking of her daughters-in-law before herself.
+She was willing to sacrifice any chance of posterity, which was vital then, by thinking of her daughters-in-laws welfare before her own.
 So she begged them to leave her and to go back home where they could find a bright new future for themselves.
 Naomi’s motive was pure and unselfish.

 Orpah knew that Naomi was right, that there was no future for her to stay with her mother-in-law so off she went.
 But Ruth refused to go, seeing her mother-in-law’s true colours, and her pure motives, and wanted to cling to such a lady and learn from such a selfless person.
 Naomi’s pure motives resulted in her becoming the great-grandmother of David.

 If we want God’s best, we need to regularly check our spiritual kidneys, because the One we love doesn’t much like infected ones.